Once Upon a Time in Amritsar: Plot

-This is a story of two college boys, Ranjeet Dilpreet Dhillon and Gurtej Gurjind Maan, who want to finish their school, get a job, and make their families happy.
+This is a story of two college boys, Ranjeet (Dilpreet Dhillon) and Gurtej (Gurjind Maan), who want to finish their school, get a job, and make their families happy.
 However, they have to encounter some obstacles during the time.

 It starts with a man getting off a train and walking down the streets.
 Later that day, he has been followed by some men who then kill him and burn his body to erase evidences.
 Police find the body and try to investigate it.
-Then, the setting is moved to Ranjeet's house.

 Ranjeet lives with his parents and they are about to go to pick up his uncle.
 His uncle has been in jail for he feels he owes his life to his brother (Ranjeet's father) who saved his lifelong time ago.
 The plot is set back to the time when Ranjeet's father argues with someone from the village then his brother tries to settle it.
 Upset by his meddling, the villager takes out his gun and points it at him.
 Ranjeet's father saves him by knocking him down with a spade.
 However, he does it too hard that the man dies.
 Panicked by the situation, his brother tells him not to reveal the truth to anyone, instead he will take the blame.
 The police puts him in jail.
 Released from the jail, the uncle lives at his house.

 Gurtej also lives with his family.
 He has one sister, Deepi (Shveta Grover), and falls in love with his neighbor, a mute girl (Sonia Kaur).
 Aside from studying, sometimes he sings chorus to back up singers to earn some money.
 He and Ranjeet are college and best friends.
 Ranjeet likes a girl from the college (Tanvi Nagi).
 Sometimes they hang out with their college friends.

 When night comes that day, Ranjeet makes his parents and uncle worried by turning home late.
 His father is furious about it but his mother tries to console him.
 Gurtej gets home finding his father and sister look sad.
 They just lost their tractor due to the loan they cannot yet pay.
 Gurtej consoles his father to put down his worries because soon he will find a job and buy him a new tractor.

 The next morning, Ranjeet eats his breakfast before he goes to school.
 His father tries to settle their argument the previous night by telling him that if he needs anything, just simply ask.
 He is surprised by his father's changed behavior and thanks his mother for that.
 His uncle is amazed by how caring his mother is to his father.
 His mother tells him that it is a wife's commitment to serve her husband as her expression of love to him.